apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nick Chubb out for season: Browns RB options as Kareem Hunt visits, Jerome Ford to be 'featured back'**
+**Hunter Biden not asking for 'special treatment' in gun case court appearance, lawyer says**

-You can read more about it [here](https://www.cbssports.com/nfl/news/nick-chubb-out-for-season-browns-rb-options-as-kareem-hunt-visits-jerome-ford-to-be-featured-back/).
+You can read more about it [here](https://www.cnbc.com/2023/09/19/hunter-biden-will-plead-not-guilty-to-gun-charges-lawyer-says.html).

 ## Requirements
 - Python 3.8